exkrishan/rtaafin/REAL_TIME_TRANSCRIPTION_OPTIMIZATION.md

 ## Problem Statement
 The system was experiencing 1-2 minute delays in transcript generation in the UI.
 The root cause was excessive buffering at multiple levels in the ASRWorker service.

+## Critical Update (ElevenLabs VAD Commit Fix)

+**CRITICAL**: The initial 20ms configuration for ElevenLabs was causing `commit_throttled` errors.
+ElevenLabs requires **a minimum of 300ms (0.3 seconds) of uncommitted audio** before it can commit a transcript via their VAD (Voice Activity Detection) system.

+**Error observed**: `Commit request ignored: only 0.02s of uncommitted audio.
+You need at least 0.3s of uncommitted audio before committing.`

+**Solution**: Updated ElevenLabs-specific thresholds to meet their requirements while maintaining low latency.

 ## Root Causes Identified

 ### 1. Initial Chunk Buffer (200ms)